 Also predating the 3.5 mm plug, the 6.35 is still widely used in professional studio headphones.
 Preferred by musicians, the 6.35 is a TRS connector which gives it balance.

-Usually there are two pins for audio and one for the video.
+Usually, there are two pins for audio and one for the video.
 These are also used with Waterproof Headphones and amplifiers.

 A smaller version of this is the mini-XLR.
 This is the type that is used in headphones.
-The most common design here is mini-XLR with a 6.35 mm on the other end.
+The most common design here is a mini-XLR with a 6.35 mm on the other end.